cybernomy/mbsa/README.md

 In two words it's open source ERP/CRM platform based on most advanced java technologies.
 It's Java 5, JBoss 4, hibernate 3, BIRT 2, ANT, eclipse of some non-planet version etc. Yea, most advanced technologies for 2009 :D

+Client layer is Canoo ULC - so you have not a stupid web interface with it's delays, weird interface, but regular desctop-like client with a small memory footprint, small traffic etc. It's can be executed via JNLP or browser(java plugin required).
+But I think we can provide some lite interface version via WEB 3.0 and mobiles

 Anyway it's still much better by it's functionality, performance, ideology and visual part against lot of existing platforms.

 Pls visit http://www.m-g.ru/en to get more information